 The 8625 has 12 Watts of transmit power, unlike any of the 3 Watt bag phones.
 Three watts are lost in the duplexer, which prohibits talkaround in this and other full-duplex models.
 Instead of say 10-15 mile range of a bag phone, you get 50+ mile range from the tower with SMR interconnect.

-So the way 800 MHz full duplex interconnect works is so:
+The way 800 MHz full duplex interconnect works is:

 - incoming caller calls common number (unless you have a DID controller), then enters your repeater-group number (5 digit)